-After bringing the good news that Ensign Wesley Crusher has been accepted to Starfeet Academy, captain Picard decides to go ahead by shuttle with Wesley on a mission to appease troublesome salonite miners on Pentaurus 5, while Riker brings the Enterprise to the defenseless planet Gamelon-1, which believes to be under silent attack from a spaceship which causes immense radiation.
-The miner host pilot captain Dirgo's shuttle gets into trouble, having to land in a desert without working replicator or supplies, so Picard decides to walk to the nearest mountains for shelter, persisting even when sensor readings suggest possible life.
-Riker decides not to return for a search before dealing with the radiation source, which is found to be an abandoned barge and soon starts disintegrating while on tractor-beam to an asteroid...
-When Dirgo foolishly fires a phaser on a protective column, which mysteriously forms around a fountain at approach, the cave crushes on Picard, so Wesley's ingenuity is...
-Written by
+After bringing the good news that Ensign Wesley Crusher has been accepted to Starfleet Academy, Captain Picard decides to go ahead by shuttle with Wesley on a mission to appease troublesome salenite miners on Pentarus V, while Riker takes the Enterprise to the defenseless planet Gamelan V, which believes itself to be under silent attack from a spaceship which causes immense radiation.
+The miner host pilot Captain Dirgo's shuttle gets into trouble, having to land in a desert without working replicator or supplies, so Picard decides to walk to the nearest mountains for shelter, persisting even when sensor readings suggest possible life.
+Riker decides not to return for a search before dealing with the radiation source, which is found to be an abandoned barge and soon starts disintegrating while on tractor beam to an asteroid belt.
+When Dirgo foolishly fires a phaser on a protective column, which mysteriously forms around a fountain at approach, the cave collapses on Picard, and Wesley's ...

 Did You Know?